 Donnie Darko (2001)

-Donnie Darko is a troubled but bright loner who also has a dark and willfully eccentric side.
+Donnie Darko is a troubled but bright lone wolf who also has a dark and willfully eccentric side.
 He doesn’t get along too well with his family, his teachers or classmates and is plagued by visions of a large rabbit named Frank that manipulates him to commit a series of dangerous and destructive pranks.
 Darko soon begins to believe that Frank is prophesying his future demise.

 If you have any further movies to add to this list, or any personal favorites, let me know below!